vikpande/readable/README.md

 - Server - Has the node server application

-Change to server directory (cd server) and run the follwing commands on your terminal
+Change to server directory (cd server) and run the following commands on your terminal

 ```
 cd api-server